zacanger/zacanger.github.io/src/2016/a-basic-cli-app-in-node.md

 passing more options, and trimming extra lines from the generated files, and not keeping your templates in the same file as all the rest of the things.
 I'm going to leave that up to you.
 Have fun with it!

+If you're interested in doing this kind of stuff in Node, be sure to check back!
+I've got two more tutorials on writing command-line apps in Node, which will go progressively more in depth, on the way